nityapatil77/viz-projects/crypto_cap/README.md

 ### 1. Multi-Interval Performance Analysis (Point Plot)

 This chart tracks how the top 15 assets perform across different time horizons (1h, 24h, 7d, 30d, 60d, and 90d).
 It utilizes a "stacked" data transformation to compare short-term volatility against long-term trends in a single view.

-* **Key Insight:** Identifies which assets are maintaining momentum versus those experiencing short-term "pumps."
+This graph identifies which assets are maintaining momentum versus those experiencing short-term "pumps."

 ### 2. Real-Time Price Tracking (Interactive Time-Series)